 Andrew is Lincolnshire born and bred and after being educated at Riseholme College from 1978 to 1980, he now farms 730ha at Leadenham, in Lincolnshire, growing wheat, spring malting barley, sugar beet and oilseed rape.
 He is the founder of Forage Aid, which he launched in April 2013 to gather up and deliver donated forage and straw to help livestock farmers in the north and west during times of snow and flood.
 Forage Aid is now a recognised charity of which Andrew is a Trustee and Chairman.
-He is also Chairman of the AHDB Oilseeds Committee, Board Member of the AHDB’s Project Board and RASE’s Innovation for Agriculture.
+He is a Board Member of RASE’s Innovation for Agriculture.
 His farm is an Agrii ifarm Trial Centre specialising in soil and crop nutrition.

-Always a keen sportsman, after playing county hockey and tennis, Andrew spent many years supporting his two daughters around the Eventing.
+Always a keen sportsman, after playing county hockey and tennis, Andrew spent many years supporting his two daughters around the Eventing circuit.
 He also enjoys watching rugby and football and playing snooker.

 Norman Broxham (Audit)

 Norman is a qualified chartered accountant and became a partner in the accountancy firm for which he worked in 1974, specialising in shipping and fishing industry clients.
 He became a partner with Price Waterhouse in 1990, a position which he held until his retirement in 1995.
 Since then he has provided advisory services for a number of companies and served as a director of Andrew Marr International Ltd and Central Land Holdings Ltd.